cotodevel/toolchaingenericds-utils/misc/resources/readme.md

 Todo:
 add new TGDS project rule:
 build TGDSPackage.
 (C++) App does the above right after the binary is built.

 -

-Upgrade VideoGL Nintendo DS  OpenGL (1.0 -> 1.1):

-21.070 How do texture objects work?

-Texture objects store texture maps and their associated texture parameter state.
-They allow switching between textures with a single call to glBindTexture().

-Texture objects were introduced in OpenGL 1.1.
-Prior to that, an application changed textures by calling glTexImage*(), a rather expensive operation.
-Some OpenGL 1.0 implementations simulated texture object functionality for texture maps that were stored in display lists.

-Like display lists, a texture object has a GLuint identifier (the textureName parameter to glBindTexture()).
-OpenGL supplies your application with texture object names when your application calls glGenTextures().
-Also like display lists, texture objects can be shared across rendering contexts.

-Unlike display lists, texture objects are mutable.
-When a texture object is bound, changes to texture object state are stored in the texture object, including changes to the texture map itself.

-The following functions affect and store state in texture objects: glTexImage*(), glTexSubImage*(), glCopyTexImage*(), glCopyTexSubImage*(), glTexParameter*(), and glPrioritizeTextures().

-Here is a summary of typical texture object usage:

-Get a textureName from glGenTextures().
-You'll want one name for each of the texture objects you plan to use.
-Initially bind a texture object with glBindTexture().
-Specify the texture map, and any texture parameters.
-Repeat this for all texture objects your application uses.
-Before rendering texture mapped geometry, call glBindTexture() with the desired textureName.
-OpenGL will use the texture map and texture parameter state stored in that object for rendering.

-Workflow:
-1)Model export phase:
-Blender model exporter exports 2 objects:

-1.1) NDSCallLists
-1.2) NDSCallList descriptor which defines:

-How many textures: n
-texture index (n):
-texture size

-2)NDSProgram: NDSLoad (and not NDS CallLists rendering):
-2.1) Script to read all textures from a polygon
-2.2) Read texture coordinates, each index represent a position in texture memory, and generate a texture object context.

-3)NDSProgram: Rendering
-3.1) Develop render-to-texture example
-3.2) Add other upcoming texture object features...

--